project-sunbird/sunbird-quml-player/projects/quml-library/README.md

   - Run `npm run serve` on second terminal window (This will copy assets from the `quml-library` to the library dist folder)
   - Now it will be served on `http://localhost:4200/`
   - To run the web-component `npm run build-web-component`
-  - To run the the library run `npm run test-lib`
+  - To run the library run `npm run test-lib`